‘Happy Face Killer’ victim ID’d as Oregon woman after 29 years - NewsBreak

 The Santa Clara County Sheriff’s Office says genetic genealogy was used to match DNA to Patricia Skiple — an Oregonian.
 She was found dead in 1993 on the side of California State Route 152 in the Gilroy area.

 According to the SCCSO, Skiple was a long-term resident of Colton, Oregon.
-She was a mother who was known as “Patsy” to her family and friends.New genetic technology helps solve decades-old serial killer case
+She was a mother who was known as “Patsy” to her family and friends.Boy’s body found in suitcase in Indiana: What we know

 Skiple would’ve been about 45-years-old at the time of her death.